The Efficiency vs. Accuracy Trade-off: Optimizing RAG-Enhanced LLM Recommender Systems Using Multi-Head Early Exit: Experiments

 \section{Experiments}

-\textbf{Dataset.} We conduct experiments on three real-world datasets: BookCrossing\cite{bookcrossing}, Amazon Beauty, and Amazon video games\cite{amazonreview}.
-We present the processed dataset statistics in Table \ref{statistics of data}. \textbf{BookCrossing:} The BookCrossing dataset comprises user ratings and detailed textual descriptions of books.
-In our analysis, we randomly choose one item that each user has interacted with as the target for our predictions.
-Additionally, we select up to 15 items that the user has previously interacted with to represent their historical interactions.
-User ratings are converted to a binary format using a threshold of 5, where ratings of 5 or higher are categorized as positive. \textbf{Amazon dataset:} The Amazon dataset comprises user purchase actions and rating information sourced from the Amazon platform.
-For our experiments, we selected two domains with a substantial number of overlapping users: \textbf{Beauty} 2018 and \textbf{Video Games} 2018.
+\textbf{Dataset.} We conduct experiments on three real-world datasets: BookCrossing\cite{bookcrossing}, Amazon Beauty, video games, Movies and TV\cite{amazonreview} and Yelp.
+We present the processed dataset statistics in Figure \ref{tab:dataset_stats}. \textbf{BookCrossing:} The BookCrossing dataset comprises user ratings and detailed textual descriptions of books. \textbf{Amazon dataset:} The Amazon dataset comprises user purchase actions and rating information sourced from the Amazon platform.
+For our experiments, we selected two domains with a substantial number of overlapping users: \textbf{Beauty} 2018, \textbf{Video Games} 2018 and \textbf{Movies and TV} 2018.
+The Yelp dataset includes user-generated ratings, reviews, and check-ins for businesses such as restaurants, which are collected from Yelp.com.
 To prepare the dataset for the recommender system experiments, we initially processed the original data by organizing past interactions chronologically for each user.
 We then filtered out samples that had fewer than three past interactions to ensure sufficient data quality and reliability in the training set.
 For the construction of recommendation tuning samples, we retained up to 15 interactions that occurred prior to the target item.
 We further binarize the ratings according to a threshold of 3.
 The refined dataset was subsequently divided into training, validation, and testing sets, maintaining a ratio of 8:1:1.

-\textbf{Baseline Methods.} Traditional CTR models are typically divided into two main categories: feature interaction models and user behavior models.
-For our study, we selected DeepFM\cite{deepfm} as representative feature interaction models.
-Additionally, we chose GRU4Rec\cite{gru4rec}, DIN\cite{din}, and SIM\cite{sim} as representative user behavior models.
-We also evaluate the TALLRec\cite{tallrec} as a LLM-based CTR model.
+\textbf{Baseline Methods.} Traditional CTR models are generally categorized into two types: feature interaction models and user behavior models.
+For our study, we selected DeepFM \cite{deepfm}, AutoInt\cite{autoint}, DCNv2\cite{wang2020dcn}, WuKong\cite{zhang2024wukong}, GDCN\cite{wang2023deeper} and EulerNet\cite{EulerNet} as representative feature interaction models.
+For user behavior models, we chose GRU4Rec \cite{gru4rec} and DIN \cite{din}.
+Additionally, we evaluated TALLRec \cite{tallrec} as a representative LLM-based CTR model.
+To further benchmark the efficiency-accuracy trade-off in LLM-based recommendation, we included two lightweight and compressed LLMs as additional baselines: \textbf{SparseGPT} \cite{sparsegpt}, a sparsity-aware pruned version of GPT for efficient inference, and \textbf{TinyLLaMA} \cite{tinyllm}, a distilled and highly compact LLaMA variant designed for low-resource deployment.
+These models allow us to evaluate performance under extreme efficiency constraints.